drshahizan/python-web/requests/readme.md

 </table>

 ## About Requests
-Using requests library, we can fetch the content from the URL given and Beautiful Soup library helps to parse it and fetch the details the way we want.
-Requests library is the best choice if you just start with web scraping and have access to an API.
-It is easy to understand and does not require much practice to master.
-Requests also minimizes the need to include query strings in your URLs manually.
-It also supports authentication modules and handles cookies and sessions with excellent stability.
+Using requests library, we can fetch the content from the URL given.
+Requests library is the best choice if we just start with web scraping and have access to an API. <b>The requests library will make a GET request to a web server, which will download the HTML contents of a given web page for us.</b>

+- It is easy to understand and does not require much practice to master.
+- Requests also minimizes the need to include query strings in your URLs manually.
+- It also supports authentication modules and handles cookies and sessions with excellent stability.

+However, using requests library solely is not enough to do web scraping.
+Hence, we need libraries that can parse the document.
+In this notebook, we use the <b>Beautiful Soup library to parse this document, and extract the text from the div tag.</b>

+We chose [Puma website](https://my.puma.com/my/en/women/shoes/sneakers) to perform web scraping since it is the Chinese New Year season, and they offer sale.
+Therefore, we would like to see if there is any interesting data **(Product Name, Price New, Price Old)** related to their sneakers.

 ## Results
-Since the CNY sale, we wanted to web scrape this [Puma website](https://my.puma.com/my/en/women/shoes/sneakers) to see any major differences in price.
-There will be three metadata that we want to get which are **Product Name, Price New, and Price Old.**
+There are 36 items that we had extracted.
+However, some of them is duplicates and contains null values.

+- Product Name

-Price New = price after CNY sale discount
+- Price New = price after CNY sale discount

-Price Old = the original price without any discount
+- Price Old = the original price without any discount

-The results are saved in the [puma_sneakers_women_sale.csv](https://github.com/drshahizan/python-web/blob/main/requests/puma_sneakers_women_sale.csv) file.
+We then perform some data cleaning before store the data into an Excel file which we also uploaded entitled [puma_sneakers_women_sale.csv](https://github.com/drshahizan/python-web/blob/main/requests/puma_sneakers_women_sale.csv) file.